Gigaspaces/xap-docs/site/content/early_access/kubernetes-spark-job.markdown

 For the application to connect to the `insightedge-space` data grid, the Space lookup locator needs to be set with the headless service name.
 This is required when running on a Kubernetes cluster (not a minikube).

-The headless service is set as the Space Lookup locator as shown below in the Spark submit:
+The headless service is set as the Space lookup locator as shown below in the Spark submit:

 ```
---conf spark.insightedge.space.lookup.locator=insightedge-space-xap-manager-hs
+--conf spark.insightedge.space.lookup.locator=insightedge-space-insightedge-manager-hs
 ```

 ## Submitting Spark Jobs with InsightEdge Submit